Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Abstract

 \section{Abstract}

-Recent oracle separations [Kretschmer, TQC'21, Kretschmer et. al., STOC'23] have raised the tantalizing possibility of building quantum cryptography from sources of hardness that persist even if the polynomial heirarchy collapses.
-We realize this possibility by building quantum bit commitments and secure computation from {\em unrelativized}, well-studied mathematical problems that are conjectured to be hard for $\mathsf{P}^{\#\mathsf{P}}$ -- such as approximating the permanents of complex gaussian matrices, or approximating the output probabilities of random quantum circuits.
-Indeed, we show that as long as {\em any one of the conjectures} underlying sampling-based quantum advantage (e.g., BosonSampling, Random Circuit Sampling, IQP, etc.) is true, quantum cryptography can be based on the extremely mild assumption that $\mathsf{P}^{\#\mathsf{P}} \not\subseteq (\io)\mathsf{BQP}/\mathsf{qpoly}$.
+Recent oracle separations [Kretschmer, TQC'21, Kretschmer et. al., STOC'23] have raised the tantalizing possibility of building quantum cryptography from sources of hardness that persist even if the polynomial hierarchy collapses.
+We realize this possibility by building quantum bit commitments and secure computation from {\em unrelativized}, well-studied mathematical problems that are conjectured to be hard for $\mathsf{P}^{\#\mathsf{P}}$ -- such as approximating the permanents of complex Gaussian matrices, or approximating the output probabilities of random quantum circuits.
+Indeed, we show that as long as {\em any one of the conjectures} underlying sampling-based quantum advantage (e.g., BosonSampling [Aaronson-Arkhipov, STOC'11], Random Circuit Sampling [Boixo et. al., Nature Physics 2018], IQP [Bremner, Jozsa and Shepherd, Proc.
+Royal Society of London 2010]) is true, quantum cryptography can be based on the extremely mild assumption that $\mathsf{P}^{\#\mathsf{P}} \not\subseteq (\io)\mathsf{BQP}/\mathsf{qpoly}$.